iHRIS/iHRIS/docs/user/people.md

 Note: before adding any new health workers into iHRIS, first search to establish in that health worker does not already exist in the system.

 ## Primary Details

+### Basic Employee Information

+To add or update information in an existing employee record:

+1. Following the process described previously to search for a record, locate the existing employee record that you wish to modify and click on it to open the record.
+2. At the top of the right sidebar click on the "Edit" button.

+3. Add information to the record.
+Here are a few tips:

+● The record page is broken into multiple sections.
+You can scroll down to access a different section, or you can click on a section from the right sidebar to skip directly to that section.

+● For the fields you wish to edit you can select item(s) from dropdown list(s) or type information directly into the record in any section and field.

+● Fields that are required are indicated with a red asterisk.
+Note: there are additional required fields when editing a record than when initially creating a record.

+● Remember that for some fields it will be possible to include more than one entry.

+4. The following fields from the Add Person module can be edited after clicking the “Edit” button

+1. Photo
+2. Names (Basic Information)
+3. Demographic Details
+4. Identifiers
+5. Contact Details
+6. Language Details
+7. Remarks

+5. You can also add or edit additional fields from here, including whether the employee is active, Disability information, Dependent Details, Training Details, and attachment documents.
+ Basic Employee Information

+To add or update information in an existing employee record:

+1. Following the process described previously to search for a record, locate the existing employee record that you wish to modify and click on it to open the record.
+2. At the top of the right sidebar click on the "Edit" button.

+3. Add information to the record.
+Here are a few tips:

+● The record page is broken into multiple sections.
+You can scroll down to access a different section, or you can click on a section from the right sidebar to skip directly to that section.

+● For the fields you wish to edit you can select item(s) from dropdown list(s) or type information directly into the record in any section and field.

+● Fields that are required are indicated with a red asterisk.
+Note: there are additional required fields when editing a record than when initially creating a record.

+● Remember that for some fields it will be possible to include more than one entry.

+4. The following fields from the Add Person module can be edited after clicking the “Edit” button

+1. Photo
+2. Names (Basic Information)
+3. Demographic Details
+4. Identifiers
+5. Contact Details
+6. Language Details
+7. Remarks

+5. You can also add or edit additional fields from here, including whether the employee is active, Disability information, Dependent Details, Training Details, and attachment documents.

 ## Contact Details

 ## Language Details

 ## Position

 ## Leave Information

 ## Cadres

 ## Performance Evaluation

 ## Education

 ## Work Experience

 ## Emergency Details

 ## Disciplinary Details

 ## Salary details

 ## In Service  Training

 ## Generate ID

 ## Generate CV

 #### Health Worker Information